therealrinku/therealrinku/README.md

 <b>About</b>
     <p>

-I'm a software engineer from Nepal with 3+ years of experience in mobile and fullstack web development.
+I'm a software engineer from Nepal and

-I love coding and building cool stuff with the power of code and working on open source projects.
+I love coding and building cool stuff with the power of code.

 </p>